georgetegral/RandomAvatarsInterface/README.md

 The deployment will start, and in a few minutes you will have your dApp running on IPFS.

+For example, my app is running on https://bitter-voice-9172.on.fleek.co/

 ## References
 - [Multiavatar](https://api.multiavatar.com/)
 - [Create React App](https://github.com/facebook/create-react-app)